 Scholarship recipients are required to comply with all academic and institutional rules, regulations and guidelines and to abide by all governing laws of their school.
 Recipients who do not attend, or who discontinue their program will forfeit their grant.
 Further, awards will not be deferred for any reason.

 What are the criteria for the awards?

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, and financial need as demonstrated through Pell Grant eligibility.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership, participation in school, community activities and financial need as demonstrated through Pell Grant eligibility.

 How many awards will be given?